Hennzau/Sprint-The-Game-Origin/README.md

 A character is:

--represented by a square that moves within the grid -of a color that can change during the game
+- represented by a square that moves within the grid
+- of a color that can change during the game

 The grid contains:

--a set of walls of different colors
+- a set of walls of different colors
--a starting point for each character
+- a starting point for each character
--a destination point assigned to each character -'color switchers' that allow changing the player's color when the player passes over them
+- a destination point assigned to each character
+- 'color switchers' that allow changing the player's color when the player passes over them

 The user's objective is to position all the characters on their destination point, knowing that a character can move through walls of its color.